amandabee/fundamentals-of-interactive/index.md

 **Hands-on:** make a basic HTML page in bootstrap and upload it to Digital Storage.

 **Homework:** make a new page called "week6.html".
-On that page, use 2-3 paragraph tags and an anchored link to tell me what community board you're covering and what kind of stories you want to write this semester.
-Do you have loose ideas for stories?
-What are they?

-Bring in one pitch for a slideshow.
+On that page, describe your slideshow pitch.
+Use 2-3 paragraphs and at least one anchor tag.
 Your first draft will be due Week 8!

 ## Week 7 | Thu Oct 16 / Mon Oct 27
 *Due:* Slideshow pitches, URL for HTML excercise.